h15200/notes/system-design.md

 - some companies like uber will use a tool like `hailstorm` that randomly shuts down a microservice and logs what happens to find weaknesses

 - distributed systems can be so large and complex that it's possible to lose track of all service dependencies.
-Ex.. an owner of a microservice may not be completely clear on what other services it's relying on, and what other services it's being relied on
+Ex.. an owner of a microservice may not be completely clear on what othe

-## health check

-- most service health checks are simple.
-- calls a synthetic endpoint (an endpoint that is not used for metrics or KPI) with a reponse that just echos 200ok

-## history of server types and deployments

-- early days was all physical "bare metal" server racks. some companies still do this with IBM mainframe machines
-- then came VMs.
-This made servers much more flexible, but was still a lot of config.
-  Some machines can be set up to do both "normal" server and VM in one
-- Containers (docker) came which helped package applications in a more lightweight way with less config.
-- To manage those containers, tools like kubernetes came to to support fully cloud solutions
-- products like AWS EC2 (IaaS) allowed users to work with an existing virtualized computers, but still had a lot of set up work
-- then the emergence of Paas which fully managed the set up work as well